We can manage political polarization in our society better.

 In the past, when a juror in a case was obliged to avoid paying attention to the news, not reading the newspaper or watching TV would be enough.
 Today with so much of our news coming from social media, news is almost inescapable.
 This is particularly important in a time when even lawyers representing defendants as part of due process are being targeted for career or domestic destruction in sensitive cases.

 Media reporting of sensitive cases prior to or pending judgment is damaging to the process of justice, and it is also damaging to our society and innocent people.
-Media coverage should be embargoed until a legal judgment has been declared.
-If further litigants are inspired to come forward they may then do so, but not before a judgment on the first matter has been settled.
+Judges should consider if media coverage ought to be embargoed until a legal judgment has been declared.
+If further litigants are inspired to come forward they may then do so after a judgment on the first matter has been settled.
+We must thoughtfully weigh this against society's need to enable large groups of plaintiffs to collectively pursue legal action against those who may have committed widespread offenses, even if they were never formally charged.

 Gibbeting someone’s reputation is unacceptable, and hysteria related to hard cases can potentially lead to lynching of people themselves.
 This is particularly troublesome in a world where police themselves are increasingly getting involved in policing ‘non-crime crime’.
 Many issues of a sensitive nature are today being held in non-judicial contexts, such as private hearings within academia.
 To satisfy due process, a private hearing must be a real one, not a sham or pretense.
 Those adjudicating have a solemn duty of responsibility to invest proper attention to the matter.
 Participants must be given access to sufficient information to satisfy their defense, and prosecutors must not declare any new charges that have not come directly from the individual making the original accusation.

 Such private hearings should be able to be decided within a court of law instead, if so any judgment of the hearing should not take effect until the matter has been decided in a formal public hearing.